Cahuilla language: Phonotactics

-Words in Ivilyuat may never start with a vowel, and consonant clusters generally indicate the break between morphemic units.
+Words in ’Ivillu’at may never start with a vowel, and consonant clusters generally indicate the break between morphemic units.
 Whereas //ʔ// is treated as a regular consonant in word-initial locations, it occurs in consonant clusters via infixation or insertion and is not representative of a morphemic break.

 Stress

-There are three primary types of stress in Ivilyuat: primary, secondary and unstressed.
+There are three primary types of stress in ’Ivillu’at: primary, secondary and unstressed.
 Primary is distinguished from an unstressed syllable by loudness and elevation of pitch.
 Secondary stress carries less volume and the pitch is not as elevated as with primary stress.
 Generally, stress falls on the first syllable of the root, however there are numerous cases of doubt and ambiguity.
 The general pattern is: ...
 CV̀CVCV́CVCV̀CVCV̀ ..., where regular alternation occurs after the primary stress and secondary stress is added to the first syllable if followed by an additional -CV- group without stress.
 Long vowels function also as a distinct -CV- unit and take stress with the following syllable unit also taking stress: ...
 CV́VCV̀ ...
 This process can be seen here: